loopbackio/loopback.io/pages/en/lb3/readmes/loopback-connector-mssql.md

 ```

 This will install the module from npm and add it as a dependency to the application's `package.json` file.

+If you create a SQL Server data source using the data source generator as described below, you don't have to do this, since the generator will run `npm install` for you.

 ## Creating a SQL Server data source